How We Can Prepare for the Spread of Coronavirus (COVID-19)

 Just like when you prepare for a big snowstorm, stock some supplies now so you don’t have to leave home to get them if illness is widespread in our community.
 Don’t forget daily medications, fever reducing medicine, and supplies for your pets.

 Learn about plans and policies for work and kids’ schools if an outbreak of illness occurs.
 Can you work from home?
 If your child can’t go to school, do you have childcare?

 Talk to your supervisor about ways you can reduce illness in your workplace.
 Our fact sheet for employers has great tips.

 When we all pull together as a community to prepare for widespread illness, we protect ourselves, our families, those who are more vulnerable, and those providing services and care to us.
-Stay tuned as this situation progresses by following us on social media, checking our regularly updated coronavirus webpage, and information line (608) 243-0587.
+Stay tuned as this situation progresses by following us on social media and checking our regularly updated coronavirus webpage.